A4Bio/ProteinInvBench/README.md

 [🚀Model Zoo](docs/en/model_zoos/video_benchmarks.md) |
 [🆕News](docs/en/changelog.md)

-This repository is an open-source project for benchmarking structure-based protein design methods, which provides a variety of collated datasets, reprouduced methods, novel evaluation metrics, and fine-tuned models that are all intergrated into one unified framework.
+This repository is an open-source project for benchmarking structure-based protein design methods, which provides a variety of collated datasets, reprouduced methods, novel evaluation metrics, and fine-tuned models that are all integrated into one unified framework.
 It also contains the implementation code for the paper:

 **ProteinInvBench: Benchmarking Protein Design on Diverse Tasks, Models, and Metrics**